Skip to Main Content

 A guide to using the Chicago 17th referencing style for footnotes and reference lists.

-Chicago Referencing Style Notes and Bibliography System
+Chicago 17th Notes and Bibliography System

 The Chicago Referencing Style Notes and Bibliography system (sometimes referred to as Chicago Footnote) requires that each time you use a source, whether through a direct quote or through a paraphrase or summary you must cite your source by using a Footnote.
 Notes are always listed together in sequential order at the end of the page on which the references appears.